Telnyx worked with open-source R&D specialists QXIP to develop an advanced SIP debugging tool used by customers.

 That's where the fun really started.
 Through open communication and collaboration, Telnyx were able to identify ways to improve the solution for their specific use case, which helped QXIP to refine their product.
 "Telnyx was extremely crucial for us because we identified some blind spots of the solution," says Lorenzo.
 Over months and years, the QXIP team has worked on many iterations of the product that is now a core tool used by Telnyx engineers on a daily basis.

-“The primary function of Homer is to save time in getting from the problem to the solution," remarks Lorenzo, and that’s exactly the results Telnyx have experienced since it’s implementation.
+"The primary function of Homer is to save time in getting from the problem to the solution," remarks Lorenzo, and that's exactly the results Telnyx have experienced since its implementation.

-Telnyx now uses Homer both as an internal debugging tool and as an advanced SIP debugging feature that’s available to users through the Mission Control Portal.
+Telnyx now uses Homer both as an internal debugging tool and as an advanced SIP debugging feature that's available to users through the Mission Control Portal.
+If you're building voice applications with our SIP Trunking or Voice API, having robust debugging capabilities is essential for maintaining call quality and resolving issues quickly.

-Starting with it’s internal use, the Telnyx telephony team began to use Homer to troubleshoot issues with SIP calls.
+Starting with its internal use, the Telnyx telephony team began to use Homer to troubleshoot issues with SIP calls.
 The team found the tool so useful that they wanted to integrate it into their internal Call Analysis tool so the team could access troubleshooting data faster.
 This integration was made possible by homer-view.

 "Telnyx sponsored the creation of the homer-view tool and cooperated with QXIP on the development process" says Perez.
 The homer-view tool allows Telnyx to embed the QXIP software into any iframe, allowing access from within internal pages.
 "The Telnyx telephony engineers now have easy access to troubleshooting data and advanced features that allow faster resolution of problems."